TPN-Labs/Calenthor_Library/README.md

 ### 📁 Project Structure
+    .

-    src/
+    ├── src/
-    ├── Contains all the source code for the project.
+    │   └── Holds the source code of the application.
     │   ├── api/
     │   │   └── Holds the API interface files, such as the REST API controllers or service interfaces │   │       that external clients interact with.
+    │   ├── config/
+    │   │   └── Configuration files, such as environment variables, etc.
     │   ├── domain/
     │   ├── ├── Contains the core business logic and domain models.
     │   │   ├── models/